• Share this on:

 Sustainability and social responsibility

-Complying with sustainable and social standards has become common for all fresh fruit and vegetables.
-Besides GlobalG.A.P. to ensure good agricultural practices, a social certificate such as Sedex Members Ethical Trade Audit (SMETA) is highly recommended to get your product up to retail standards.
+Besides GLOBALG.A.P., water management has become a crucial issue for blueberry cultivation.
+This means that many importers require SPRING for berries and the GLOBALG.A.P add-on for sustainable irrigation and groundwater use.
+Additionally, a social certificate such as GRASP or Sedex Members Ethical Trade Audit (SMETA) is highly recommended to get your product up to retail standards.

 Retailers can also impose their individual standards, such as Tesco Nurture or M&S Field to Fork.
 Especially larger retail chains in northern Europe are more prepared to buy your product if you comply with social and sustainability standards.

 In the near future you can expect new standards and buyer requirements to be introduced.
-For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV), a private covenant between European importers and retailers, is formulating new goals towards 2025 that include reducing the carbon footprint and sustainable water use.
+For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV), a private covenant between European importers and retailers, has formulated new goals towards 2025 that include reducing the carbon footprint and sustainable water use.

 European Green Deal